charliecalvert/CloudNotes/javascript-guide/JQueryBasic.md

 It is in the HtmlCssJavaScript folder.
 I also moved the JQuerySelectors examples into that folder.

-Dynamically Add Data to a Table {#addingStructuredData}
+Dynamically Add Data to a Table
 -------------------------------

 Click here to see an example where you can click a button to add structured